frnmst/the-flux-of-thought/README.md

 corresponding posts path name as file name.
 Let's say a user sends a comment for the `another-post` post.
 The `mailto` link will have this structure:

-    <your_gmail_email>+2017-02-11-another-post@gmail.com
+    <your_email_username>+2017-02-11-another-post@gmail.com

-You may notice the substring `2017-02-11-another-post` after the gmail's email (but it works for any mailer system supporting these kind of mail aliases).
+This works for any mailer system supporting these kind of mail aliases, for example GMAIL.

-This string is part of the file name corresponding to the post which is:
+You may notice the substring `2017-02-11-another-post` after the email username which is part of the post's file name:

     ./_posts/2017-02-11-another-post.md